-It doesn’t get any better than a light and creamy chocolate mousse cake coupled with a fabulous chocolate cake for a memorable birthday celebration cake.
+It doesn’t get any better than a light and creamy Chocolate Mousse Cake that makes a fabulous chocolate cake for a memorable birthday celebration cake.
 I like to call this a triple chocolate threat, taken over the top.

-This chocolate cake was inspired by my husband who is a die-hard chocolate lover.
+This Chocolate Mousse Cake was inspired by my husband who is a die-hard chocolate lover.
 I wanted to do something different this year for his birthday to make it special and memorable.

 Traditionally, he is a yellow cake lover with chocolate icing all the way.
 However, recently has become a bit more open to flavor combinations that I try as I pursue to be creative in surprising him with.